compwron/OOBootcamp/README.md

 26April2013
-reviewed Adam's code (graphs are awesome) https://github.com/a1russell/bills-bootcamp talked about composite pattern in game design https://en.wikipedia.org/wiki/Composite_pattern with fractal rectangles for area location extension for week three: make Fahrenheit and Celsius work We paired on the code for a while
+reviewed Adam's code (graphs are awesome) https://github.com/a1russell/bills-bootcamp talked about composite pattern in game design https://en.wikipedia.org/wiki/Composite_pattern with fractal graphRectangles for area location extension for week three: make Fahrenheit and Celsius work We paired on the code for a while